Online Payments Security

 You should never be asked for an ATM PIN.

-ATM PIN Requests
+ATM PIN requests

+3-DS will never ask for your card’s ATM PIN.
 If you are prompted to enter an ATM PIN or anything other than a username or password, DO NOT enter anything.
 This will ensure that your money and bank details remain safe.

-Take a screenshot of the page before closing it and delete the entry from your browser history.
+• Take a screenshot of the page before closing it and delete the entry from your browser history.

-Log out of the SchoolMoney system and close your browser completely.
+• Log out of the SchoolMoney system and close your browser completely.

-Please choose another time and possibly another device to make the payment.
+• Please choose another time and possibly another device to make the payment.

 Following the above steps will ensure that your bank details and money remain safe.
+Next, contact your Issuing Bank to report what happened.

 Devices at risk include mobile phones, tablets, laptops and computers.